danielesteban/dudes/README.md

     onContact: (contact) => {},
   },
   dudes: {
-    searchRadius: 64, // The search radius for the pathfinding
+    searchRadius: 64, // The search radius for the pathfinding (default: 64)
     spawn: {
       count: 32, // Number of dudes to initially spawn (default: 0)
       radius: 64, // The search radius for the spawn algorithm (default: 64)